rb-pro4-f19/rb-pro4-f19.github.io/README.md

 #### Format
 The communication is based on a predefined datagram structure, consisting of a header frame, payload frame(s) and a checksum frame.

-[Illustration of Datagram Format]
+![uart_datagram]

-The header frame defines a 3-bit type of datagram as-well-as a 5-bit size of the following payload; the payload can be up to 32 x 8-bit frames (256 bytes).
+The header frame defines a `3-bit` `TYPE` of datagram as-well-as a `5-bit` `SIZE` of the following payload; the payload can be up to 32 x 8-bit frames (256 bytes).
 Checksum is calculated using an 8-bit implementation of the [BSD algorithm][bsd_wiki], computed using the header and payload of a datagram, starting from MSB.

 #### Protocol
 The system is implemented as semi-full-duplex, wherein the CLI acts as master.
 Communication initiated by the master must be acknowledged by a frame of type `ACK` or `RESPONSE` with a valid checksum.
 The MCU can initiate transmission of certain types of datagrams, although doesn't require an acknowledge.